 You may also seek recovery for:

 - Loss of consortium, or associations with loved ones

 - Punitive damages in cases of egregious conduct

-Our Indianapolis motorcycle accident attorney with Sevenish Law is committed to aggressively pursuing the maximum compensation you're entitled to receive.
+Our Indianapolis motorcycle accident attorney, Randy Sevenish, is committed to aggressively pursuing the maximum compensation you're entitled to receive.

 Even relatively minor motorcycle injuries can be costly and cause pain and suffering, and victims of these accidents can get significant compensation when they bring a proper personal injury case.